 A gabled home by Kohn Shnier Architects forgoes air conditioning in favour of smartly-placed windows

 “Where’s your front door?” is something Alisse Houweling and Greg Harnish are often asked about their intriguing Hillcrest Village home.
 Set far back from the street, the house is small in scale but visually powerful, traced by a single, continuous line of galvanized steel, which frames the roof and exterior walls like bold strokes of an architect’s pen.
-Designed by Martin Kohn, principal at Kohn Shnier Architects, it has a brick facade and a gabled roof like many of its neighbours – but no visible steps to a front entrance.
+Designed by Martin Kohn, principal at Kohn Shnier Architects, it has a brick facade and a pitched roof like many of its neighbours – but no visible steps to a front entrance.

 The owners, young professionals, lived on the site for six years in a dim, cramped turn-of-the-century Victorian.
 After spying Kohn’s own home in a magazine, the couple swiftly made contact and brought him on board.
 Together they planned a renovation, but faced with concerns over the home’s foundation and structure, they decided to build new.
 The result is a tightly planned home filled with surprising moments.
 Small houses are a particularly engaging puzzle for Kohn.
 “Every move you make counts for much more,” he says.
 “Nothing can be wasted.
 It’s also relatable for me, because this is how I live.”
 In fact, his house in Trinity Bellwoods provided a useful template for this project, with its side entry and staircase running crosswise through the middle of the house leaving the front and back wide open for living.
 Houweling and Harnish readily embraced this idea.